Anuvab-31/Nextjs-todo/README.md

 # React-todo
-to do list using react and material ui
+to do list using next js and material ui